The Great Debate: Agile or Waterfall Project Management

 Pro includes all of Desktop’s functionality and can be purchased as a standalone product for an annual subscription of $10 per user license per month or as part of the Microsoft Office 365 Enterprise E5 suite.
 The enhancements differentiating Pro primarily fall under collaboration and the distribution of content.
 For example, users can share their insights by embedding visuals within applications such as SharePoint and MS Teams.
 Furthermore, users can leverage peer-to-peer sharing to distribute their work to external stakeholders with Power BI Pro licenses.

-Premium, the most advanced offering, comes at a hefty annual subscription that breaks down to a monthly price of $4,995 per dedicated cloud compute and storage resource.
+monthly price of $4,995 per dedicated cloud compute and storage resource.
 Some distinguishing characteristics that amplify data analysis include enterprise level BI, cloud & on-premise reporting, dedicated cloud computing, and big data analytics.
 Other features that are included in Power BI Premium are increased storage, higher refresh rates, and a larger data capacity.
 Premium grants enterprise-wide access and is best suited for large organizations with significant business intelligence requirements.

 Implementing Power BI in Financial Services